tasmeenkaur/Dynamic-Web-Application/README.md

 It was easy to load data in Mongodb as it is schemaless we need not provide any schema.

 e.
-What aspect of the implementation did you find hard, if any, and why?

-It was difficult to write queries with mongodb.

-f.
-What components OTHER than your client and server framework did you install, if any, and if so, what is their purpose for your solution?

-I did not install any other component.

-g.
 What Ubuntu commands are required to deploy and run your server?

 1.unzip tkk0823-project-phase2.zip